 It is mandatory to file quarterly TDS/TCS return within prescribed due dates.
 If a return is not filed within due dates then the deductor/collector will be liable to pay penalty for the late filing of return.

 What is TDS Return?

 TDS Return is also known as TDS Statement.
 It is a summary of all the transactions related to TDS made during a quarter of a financial year.
-It needs to be submitted to the income tax department quarterly before due date.
+It needs to be submitted to the income tax department quarterly before the due date.
 TDS return contains details of TDS deducted and deposited by a deductor.
-TDS return has basic details of deductor and deductee like PAN, TAN etc, TDS Challan information, deduction details and other information as required by the government.
+TDS return has basic details of deductors and deductees like PAN, TAN, etc, TDS Challan information, deduction details, and other information as required by the government.

 What are the different types of TDS Returns?